djboulia/spotifymixer/README.md

 So here are the basic rules I came up with:

 - Wouldn’t hear the same artist close together
-- Wouldn’t hear the same titled song by two diff artists close together
+- Wouldn’t hear the same titled songs (either covers of the same song by different artists, or duplicate songs by the same artist) close together
 - Random within an artist or version of a song, but spaced roughly evenly throughout playlist

 ## Approach

-- The order of the artists based on most to least songs by the same artist, ending with all songs in the playlist where an artist only appears once.
+- Order the artists based on most to least songs, ending with all songs in the playlist where an artist only appears once.
-- The order of the songs by the same artist is random
+- Order of the songs by the same artist is randomized.
+So if there are 15 Bruce Springsteen songs, the order of those 15 songs is random within the playlist.
-- The frequency of each artist through playlist is not random
+- The frequency of each artist or duplicate tracks through playlist is NOT random.
+They are spaced roughly evenly throughout the playlist.
+This avoids clustering of the same artist or duplicate songs close together in the playlist.

 ## Algorithm